aherbert/gdsc-smlm/docs/model_plugins.rst

     The cumulative signal is shown for the slice and distance (green line) as selected in the ``PSF Creator`` interactive spot analysis dialog.

 The green line shows the current distance selected and the total is shown in the plot label.
 If the ``Normalise`` parameter is selected then the cumulative signal up to the distance is normalised to 1 on the chart (but the label is unchanged).
 This plot visualises how much of the PSF signal is missed at a given distance and how the focal depth changes how the signal is distributed.
+Note: The y-axis scale is reset when the ``Distance`` or ``Normalise`` parameters change.
+It is not reset when the ``Slice`` parameter changes allowing visualisation of the magnitude changes as the slice is adjusted.

 The interactive dialog is a blocking window.
 It must be closed before the plots can be saved.